bar8b/UdemyCourseRefresh/notatki/notatki.md

         }
     }

-When an instance is created, it's assigned  _brudnopis.a.a hashCode, and that hashCode is what can tell us if our multiple references,  are pointing to _brudnopis.a.a single instance.
+When an instance is created, it's assigned  a hashCode, and that hashCode is what can tell us if our multiple references,  are pointing to a single instance.
-It's _brudnopis.a.a mechanism for comparison, in other words.
-This really is like an address for _brudnopis.a.a house, which we talked about in our  examples, to explain the difference between references and objects or instances.
+It's a mechanism for comparison, in other words.
+This really is like an address for a house, which we talked about in our  examples, to explain the difference between references and objects or instances.
 Anyway, this isn't what we want printed out,
 we really want to print out the  name and age of our student.